specificityy/infinite-scroll-image-loader/README.md

 **What we want to see is the quality of your code, how you write your tests and what is your approach to resolving a problem**

 1. We use functional ES6 and that is our preferred coding style, but we do appreciate good OO code too.
-2. Feel free to use lodash-fp or ramda if that makes your code more readable.
+2. Feel free to use ``lodash-fp`` or ``ramda`` if that makes your code more readable.
-3. Use bootstrap, foundation or any other tool or framework of your choice, no need to reinvent the wheel.
+3. Use ``bootstrap`` or any other tool or framework of your choice for styling, no need to reinvent the wheel.
 4. We use RxJS, so there are bonus points if used.
-5. Show us how you write clean code.
+5. Show us how you write **clean** code.

 Please use TDD or BDD.
-It is very important to write `tests` that help us understand your design; what you think are the important business rules that are to be protected when changes come later.
+It is very important to write *tests* that help us understand your design; what you think are the important business rules that are to be protected when changes come later.

 ## How to proceed
 1. Create a github account if you don't already have one. (it’s free)